aws4embeddedlinux/aws4embeddedlinux-ci/README.md

 [Bask to the top](#aws4embeddedlinux-ci)

 ## Development Setup

+The repository is leveraging Yarn 2 and if you are not familliar with Yarn, please refer to the [documentation](https://yarnpkg.com/getting-started).

 If you are looking to develop new feature, you can use [`yarn link`](https://classic.yarnpkg.com/lang/en/docs/cli/link/k) to develop with a local copy of this repo.